-- If you are sleeping relatively well for most nights and you feel good during the day, keep this sleep schedule. - If you are feeling tired during the day, add another 15 minutes to your time in bed.
+- If you are sleeping relatively well for most nights and you feel good during the day, keep this sleep schedule. - If you are feeling tired during the day, you may want to look at increasing you sleep window

 Q: When can I increase my sleep window?